-RAID: Shadow Legends on PC – Combat Mechanics You Need to Know to Win Battles
+RAID: Shadow Legends – Combat Mechanics You Need to Know to Win Battles

 RAID: Shadow Legends is one of those mobile games that takes the concept of RAID-leading to the next level with its intricate progression system and complex, turn-based combat.
 Given the fact that RAID is a gacha type of game, combat is naturally automated.
 However, during more difficult fights throughout dungeons and arenas, not to mention when faced against clan bosses, you’ll need advanced tactics in order to emerge victorious.
 Fortunately for you, we’ve done our homework and come bearing the gift of strategy.